 Your SCDTP Training experience will be as individual as you.

-From the outset, the SCDT will work with you on your Development Needs Analysis which acts as the platform to help you understand what skills you already have, what your gaps are and the best ways to bridge those gaps.
+From the outset, the SCDTP will work with you on your Development Needs Analysis which acts as the platform to help you understand what skills you already have, what your gaps are and the best ways to bridge those gaps.